yarnpkg/berry/packages/gatsby/content/advanced/lexicon.md

 ### Virtual Package

-Because [peer-dependent packages](#peer-dependent-package) effectively define an *horizon* of possible dependency sets rather than an single static set of dependencies, a peer-dependent package may have multiple dependency sets.
+Because [peer-dependent packages](#peer-dependent-package) effectively define an *horizon* of possible dependency sets rather than a single static set of dependencies, a peer-dependent package may have multiple dependency sets.
 When this happens, the package will need to be instantiated at least once for each such set.

 Since in Node-land the JS modules are instantiated based on their path (a file is never instantiated twice for any given path), and since PnP makes it so that packages are installed only once in any given project, the only way to instantiate those packages multiple times is to give them multiple paths while still referencing to the same on-disk location.
 That's where virtual packages come handy.